 Personally - I'm from the US so that's my cultural background but have lived/traveled/worked in Latin America for most of my life.
 I speak fluent Spanish and nearly fluent Portuguese (Brazilian), understand French & German.
 I'd love to share / study together about Permaculture & related topics.

-Our EcoVillage Project has available several opportunities for long-term (preferably 6 months to 1 year) volunteers.
+Our EcoVillage Project has available several opportunities for long-term (preferably 3+ month) volunteers.
 The learning potential here is enormous, as we are building an intentional community from scratch!

 This is an EcoVillage in formation.
-Our center of operations is at our Guest House, which is open to travelers and digital nomads as one of our means of support.
+Our center of operations is at Casa Ubuntu - our shared living and working space, which is open to travelers and digital nomads as one of our means of support.
 In addition, we have our Finca, 21ha of land in its natural state – a mix of rolling grasslands, highly eroded areas and forested gullies, escarpments and galleries along the river and stream.
-We’re in the process of designing the first interventions on the Finca, including the access bridge, forest garden, swales, dams or other water catchment systems, etc. The Guest House is in the town of Antón, Panama and the Finca is about 30 minutes away by car.
+In the past year we built an access bridge, planted a 1/2Ha food forest garden, established a couple of swales, and built the Rainbow Bunkhouse in our pioneer camp area with dry compost toilet, rainwater capture for shower and sinks.
+We're working on dams & other water catchment systems and will shortly be building an outdoor kitchen.
+Casa Ubuntu is in the town of Antón, Panama and the Finca is about 30 minutes away by car.

-Some knowledge of Permaculture is required for our volunteer positions, since it’s the basis of our project.
-For the Technology/Marketing positions (see below), we will accept applicants with an interest in Permaculture who agree to enroll in the online Integral Permaculture Design course while here.
-For the Finca Projects (see below), prior experience designing Permaculture interventions in one or more of our areas of need is required, and preferably also interest in enrolling in the online Integral Permaculture Diploma.
+For the technology positions (see below), we hope that you're eco-conscious and interested in Permaculture.
+We also hope that if you're here while we're running a Permaculture course you'll participate in it.
+For the Finca Projects prior experience designing Permaculture interventions in one or more of our areas of need is extremely helpful, and preferably also interest in participating in a PDC while you're here (we tend to hold them quarterly).
 These courses are quite affordable and when there are several people here studying, we hold live discussion groups and practical hands-on exercises to complement the online curriculum.
-Plus, volunteers whose time overlaps with on-site PDCs or other workshops will have the option to participate in these, space allowing.

-In addition to the key needs which require long-term commitments, there are some smaller projects listed below.
+In addition to the key needs which require long-term commitments, there are some smaller projects & a special project listed below.

 *️Technology: Website, Positioning, Marketing*️ (Max 2 positions)